rburmorrison/go-chained/README.md

 A Golang package for the quick creation of a simple blockchain.

 **Please note:** This package is meant to be used for prototyping, experimentation, or education only.
-Some key cryptography is missing from this package to make it fully-secure.
+Some key cryptography is missing from this package to make it fully secure.
 However, it is great for getting your ideas made quickly.

 ## Basic Usage